Profile of Dr Mat Seymour

 2015 -2016: Postdoctoral Research Associate.
 USDA-ARS, Stoneville, Mississippi, USA.

-Member of the British Ecological Society (BES)
+British Ecological Society (BES)

 I have peer-reviewed articles for; Aquatic Ecology, Axios , Environmental Entomology, Freshwater Biology, Hydrobiologia, Journal of Ecology, Journal of Animal Ecology, Molecular Ecology Resources, Oikos, Proceedings of the Royal Society B and Scientific Reports